 John became a wonderful advocate for the brand, and we proceeded to produce 3 videos with them.

 INFLUENCERS – PURE LIVING FOR LIFE

 After the success in our first two videos from The Cousins, I was able to convince the leadership to pursue more Influencers.
-I was able to connect with Jesse & Alyssa of "Pure Living for Life" – a very popular Youtube channel with over 325K enthusiastic and loyal subscribers.
+I connected with Jesse & Alyssa of "Pure Living for Life" – a very popular Youtube channel with over 400K enthusiastic and loyal subscribers.
 I worked with them to negotiate a contract, and provided the materials they needed to heat their home.
 While we had little control over the actual script, we did request they highlight several aspects of our products in their videos to help differentiate our product from our competitors.

 In addition to working with Influencers, I also helped establish relationships with several clients throughout North America.
 Together, we would produce write-ups about the project we did together.
 They would provide photos and some insight on their experience with Warmboard.
 I would take this content, write an article and promote on our social channels and through our email blasts.
 It has been a very mutually beneficial undertaking for both parties.
 We get free content.
 The client gets national recognition and exposure to market opportunities.
 And it just takes a little effort from both parties, and everyone wins.
 Here's an example.